---

-Canonical URLs tell search engines which version of a page is the "master" copy when similar content exists at multiple URLs.
-They're crucial for preventing duplicate content issues and consolidating SEO value.
+Canonical URLs tell search engines and AI crawlers which version of a page is the primary copy when duplicate content exists at multiple URLs.
+In 2026, proper canonicalization matters for **AI Data Consolidation**, ensuring that AI models don't count your content as multiple separate (and potentially conflicting) sources.

-Add canonical URLs to your Vue pages using Unhead composables:
+Add canonical URLs to your Nuxt pages using `useHead()`:

 useHead({